CommonWorkflowScheduler/nf-cws/README.md

 #### K8s Executor

 The `k8s` executor allows starting a Common Workflow Scheduler instance on demand.
-If you want to use this feature, you have to define the following:
+This will happen if you do not define any CWS-related config.
+Otherwise, you can configure the following:

 ```
 k8s {